In This Article

+We have a vast and diverse L-shaped modular kitchen designs catalogue.
+Here is one shining example.
 Who says compact kitchens have to be dull?
 Look at this kitchen’s glossy blue cabinets and grey bricks for the backsplash.
 It all comes together so nicely in a bright, compact space.

 In this neat kitchen, we see timeless light wooden cabinets paired with a modern lacquered light-blue glass backsplash.
-Seamlessly separating the kitchen from the dining space, is a glass partition.
+Seamlessly separating the kitchen from the dining space is a glass partition.
 This keeps the smoke and smells of the kitchen at bay without eating up space.
 Ingenious, isn’t it?

 Why choose one colour when you can get two?
-This red and white kitchen is our favourite.
+This red-and-white kitchen is our favourite.
 Indians love red kitchens because they are vastu-compliant.
-But, too much red could be overwhelming for a small kitchen.
+But too much red could be overwhelming for a small kitchen.
 So use it just for the base cabinets; it creates a pop and also protects against curry spills.

 Opt for a glass backsplash that can endure the wrath of Indian curries and dals.
-The back-painted green glass backsplash in this kitchen is not only low-maintenance but makes the space more lively.
+The back-painted green glass backsplash in this kitchen is not only low maintenance but makes the space more lively.
 It also makes this kitchen effortlessly modern.

 The shades of black and grey add panache to this kitchen.
 The glossy acrylic finish for the cabinets is reflective and opens up the compact space.
 And don’t forget the under-cabinet lights that brightens up the workstation.
 Also, this kitchen is in a home that has 2 dogs and a cat so the finishes are scratch-resistant and pet-friendly.

-#10: Yellow kitchen with an island
+#10: Yellow kitchen with an Island

 You can amp up your L-shaped kitchen by adding an island.
 Use this extra space to have meals or keep cooked food away from the workspace.
 You can even cook as you work from home here.
 The bright colour scheme is also a defining characteristic of this kitchen but its functionality takes the cake.

 This unconventional mid-century modern kitchen proves the flexibility of the L-shaped layout.
 By adding a dining table and chairs, you can convert the kitchen into a dining space simultaneously.
-The kitchen also flaunts lofts, a light colour palette and a black textured backsplash.
+The kitchen also flaunts lofts, a light colour palette and a textured black backsplash.